 As a pet owner, seeing your dog have a seizure for the first time can be a terrifying experience for you.
 You might think they are dying, and this can cause anyone to panic.
-Not to mention, your dogs probably not having a fun time either.
 It’s good for you to know that, typically, seizures are not fatal, and it may help you to get through such an experience if you know why seizures in dogs can occur.

 These are causes within their brain, so it would take a diagnosis by veterinary neurologists to ascertain the exact cause.
-This category can include things such as degenerative brain conditions, lack of blood flow to the brain, congenital diseases, a brain tumor or some head trauma experienced by your dog causing injury to the brain.
+This category can include things such as degenerative brain conditions, lack of blood flow to the brain (strokes), congenital diseases, inflammation of the brain (encephalitis), a brain tumor or some head trauma experienced by your dog causing injury to the brain.

 Since these are causes that are external to your dog’s brain, they may be easier to discover and, therefore, remedy.
-They can be conditions in other parts of their body that affect their brain such as hypoglycemia, hyperthermia, hypothyroidism, kidney disease or liver disease.
+They can be conditions in other parts of their body that affect their brain such as low blood sugar (hypoglycemia), liver shunts, severe kidney or liver disease and electrolyte disturbances.
 You should know that extracranial causes can also include things in your dog’s environment that find their way inside them.
-This is the case if your dog eats something poisonous or if they catch some veterinary parasite.
+This is the case if your dog eats something poisonous such as antifreeze or bufo toads.

 Sometimes, when your dog has a seizure, the cause is not easy to categorize.
 In fact, sometimes it’s impossible to determine a specific cause.
-When this occurs, it is called Idiopathic epilepsy.
+This requires blood tests, an MRI of the brain and CSF analysis to rule out all of the other causes.
+When this occurs, it is called idiopathic epilepsy.
 This is, in fact, the most common type of seizures in dogs.

 WHAT SHOULD YOU DO IF YOUR DOG HAS A SEIZURE?